-Recommendation: Experts like the National Sleep Foundation recommend getting seven to nine hours of sleep a night.
+The Rx: Experts like the National Sleep Foundation recommend getting seven to nine hours of sleep a night.
 If you're having chronic trouble getting that amount, talk to your doctor.
 He or she might advise cutting back on caffeine, limiting naps, getting more exercise or addressing anxiety or depression.

 Do This to Avoid Stress Fractures

 "You might not have had an injury, but you could still get a stress fracture, which is microscopic damage to the bone," says Velimir Petkov, MD, a board-certified podiatrist with Premier Podiatry in Clifton, New Jersey.
 "You can get them by wearing flip flops, sandals or shoes that fail to provide sufficient cushioning and shock absorption.
 Walking, jumping, running or even standing for extended periods of time can cause stress fractures."

 The Rx: "Wearing comfortable shoes with good padding, as well as getting plenty of Vitamin D and calcium is important in preventing stress fractures," says Petkov.
 "Your primary care doctor can order a bone density test to verify your bone mass."

 Avoid Nail Salons